redis/redis-doc/docs/connect/clients/java.md

 #### General Exceptions
 In general, Jedis can throw the following exceptions while executing commands:

 - `JedisConnectionException` - when the connection to Redis is lost or closed unexpectedly.
-[Configure failover] to handle this exception automatically with Resilience4J and build-in Jedis failover mechanism.
+Configure failover to handle this exception automatically with Resilience4J and the built-in Jedis failover mechanism.
-- `JedisAccessControlException` - when the user does not have the permission to execute the command or user and/or password are incorrect.
+- `JedisAccessControlException` - when the user does not have the permission to execute the command or the user ID and/or password are incorrect.
 - `JedisDataException` - when there is a problem with the data being sent to or received from the Redis server.
 Usually, the error message will contain more information about the failed command.
 - `JedisException` - this exception is a catch-all exception that can be thrown for any other unexpected errors.

 Conditions when `JedisException` can be thrown:
-- Bad Return from health check with `PING` command
+- Bad return from a health check with the `PING` command
 - Failure during SHUTDOWN
 - Pub/Sub failure when issuing commands (disconnect)
 - Any unknown server messages